-The city's Construction Services Department can discuss emergency, temporary and permanent alternatives with you and help you obtain the necessary permits.
-Chapin Memorial Library has reference information available for review regarding temporary and permanent property protection, retrofitting and floodproofing structures.
+The city's Planning & Zoning Department can discuss emergency, temporary and permanent alternatives with you and the Construction Services Department can help you obtain the necessary permits.
 Additional protection measures include:

 Debris in drainage ditches, streams and pipes can cause localized flooding when it rains.
 City code requires all owners or occupants of property to remove obstructions from the drainage system on their property.
 Further, it is unlawful for any person to throw or deposit any refuse, trash or debris in any drainage ditch, stream or body of water.
-For questions, or to report obstructions or violations, call the Streets Division of the Public Works Department at 843-918-2000.
+For questions, or to report obstructions or violations, contact the Public Works Department's Street Division at 843-918-2000.

 In order to prevent localized flooding outside of special flood hazard areas, city code requires the minimum finished floor elevation for new construction to be at least 18 inches above the highest crown of any abutting street or 24 inches above the average grade of the lot.
 The lowest floor and all mechanical or electrical equipment must meet these elevation requirements.
 Further, final site grading shall insure that ponding of stormwater will not occur beneath the building nor nearer than three feet from the building perimeter or any mechanical or electrical equipment.

 If you live in the City of Myrtle Beach, your property is in or near the flood hazard area as mapped by the Federal Emergency Management Agency (FEMA).
 A map of the 100-year and 500-year floodplains within the City of Myrtle Beach is available here for your reference.
-A larger flood map showing lot-by-lot detail of flood zones and required elevations can be viewed in the Construction Services Department, located in the City Services Building at 921 Oak Street.
+A larger flood map showing lot-by-lot detail of flood zones and required elevations can be viewed in the Planning & Zoning Department, located in the City Services Building, 921 Oak Street.

 Certified Floodplain Managers are available in the Construction Services Department to assist you with maps and flood protection information and provide advice on retrofitting techniques for structures in the floodplain.
 Also available for review are current and past FEMA Flood Insurance Rate Maps (FIRM), and topographical maps that show elevations of property within the city.
 FEMA FIRM maps, reference materials, pamphlets and videos also are available at Chapin Memorial Library.